To start with the web UI, head to https://app.netlify.com and sign in.

 You also need a

-.nvmrc file at the root of your project to tell Netlify which version of NodeJS to use.
-In the terminal, enter this command:
+.nvmrc file at the base of your project to tell Netlify which version of NodeJS to use.
+To create this file, enter this command in the terminal:

 node -v > .nvmrc

 nvm and then cached to speed up builds.
-If you don’t specify a version, we default to using node 8 as of this writing (March 2018).
+If you don’t specify a version, we default to the version that is preinstalled on your site’s selected build image.

 If you are using a static site generator built with Ruby: